department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli.md

 title: Traumatic Injury Protection (TSGLI) | Veterans Affairs
 heading: Traumatic Injury Protection (TSGLI)
 display_title: Traumatic Injury Protection (TSGLI)
-description: You may qualify for Traumatic Servicemembers' Group Life Insurance (TSGLI) Injury Protection if you're a servicemember covered by SGLI who experienced a traumatic injury while serving in the military.
-Find out how to apply for these payments or appeal a decision that's already been made.
+description: TSGLI (also known as Servicemembers' Group Life Insurance Tramautic Injury Protection) provides automatic coverage to all eligible service members.
+If you were covered by SGLI and experienced a traumatic injury during service, find out how to file a claim for TSGLI or appeal a past decision.
 keywords: tsgli
 concurrence:
 order: 3